Children must be taught how to think, not what to think – Margaret Mead

 I routinely Volunteer as a guest speaker at the ‘Code for Fun’ and ‘Sewausa.org‘ product design camps for elementary to high-school students.

 Things are changing rapidly around us and the real-life problem is getting more complex and abstract.
-To solve them, the young generation needs to develop a growth mindset and learn important problem-solving, analytical, and spatial thinking skills which will be increasingly important in the future.
-I feel exposing young students to the concept of Design Thinking is one step towards preparing them for their future hence I conduct Design Thinking workshops for young students.
+To solve them, the young generation needs to develop a growth mindset.
+They must learn important problem-solving, analytical, and spatial thinking skills.
+These skills will be increasingly important in the future.
+I feel exposing young students to the concept of Design Thinking is one step toward preparing them for their future.
+Therefore, I conduct Design Thinking workshops for young students.

 Design Talks

-I have been sharing my thoughts on design management, innovation, and design at various community forums.
-Here are the snippets of a few of my recent industry talks.
+I have been expressing my thoughts on design management, innovation, and design at various community forums.
+Here are snippets from a few of my recent industry talks.

 Links to my talks